-Task forces advise the board on specific topics as necessary.
-Specific outputs of task force activities may include recommendations to the board or policy papers.
+Task forces advise the Board on specific topics as necessary.
+Specific outputs of task force activities may include recommendations to the Board or policy papers.

-Task forces, which are formed by board action, specify a clear mission, expected output, size and composition guidelines, start date, and end date.
-The board may also specify dates for interim reports/updates.
-The chair appoints board task force chairs, vice chairs and members.
-To facilitate communication, at least one board task force member must also serve on the board of directors.
+Task forces, which are formed by Board action, specify a clear mission, expected output, size and composition guidelines, start date, and end date.
+The Board may also specify dates for interim reports/updates.
+The Chair appoints Board task force chairs, vice chairs and members.
+To facilitate communication, at least one Board task force member must also serve on the Board of Directors.
 Other individuals may be invited to participate in meetings as subject matter experts or leaders in a particular topic area.
-The composition of the task force is to reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
-The president and CEO appoints a staff liaison for each task force.
-Task forces are structured so that they do not interfere with the wholeness of the board's job or with delegation from the board to the president and CEO.
+The President and CEO appoints a staff liaison for each task force.
+Task forces are structured so that they do not interfere with the wholeness of the Board's job or with delegation from the Board to the President and CEO.

-- 1. Task forces are formed to assist the board. - 2.
-Task forces may not speak or act for the board except when formally given such authority for specific and time-related purposes.
-Expectations and authority will be carefully stated to avoid conflict with authority delegated to the president and CEO. - 3.
+- 1. Task forces are formed to assist the Board. - 2.
+Task forces may not speak or act for the Board except when formally given such authority for specific and time-related purposes.
+Expectations and authority will be carefully stated to avoid conflict with authority delegated to the President and CEO. - 3.
 Task forces cannot exercise authority over staff.
-As the president and CEO works for the full board, he or she is not required to obtain approval of a task force before taking action. - 4.
-Task force chairs are responsible for meeting agendas and facilitation. - 5.
-Staff liaisons assist the task force chair in planning and convening meetings which may be held in person or by means of video conferencing. - 6.
-Meeting materials are normally provided to the task force by the staff liaison at least one week prior to each meeting. - 7.
-Staff liaisons prepare and distribute meeting summaries to board task force members of the task force within 30 days following each meeting. - 8.
+As the President and CEO works for the full Board, he or she is not required to obtain approval of a task force before taking action. - 4.
+Task Force Chairs are responsible for meeting agendas and facilitation. - 5.
+Staff liaisons assist the Task Force Chair in planning and convening face-to-face or electronic meetings. - 6.
+Meeting materials are normally provided to the Task Force by the staff liaison at least one week prior to each meeting. - 7.
+Staff liaisons prepare and distribute meeting summaries to Board task force members of the Task Force within 30 days following each meeting. - 8.
 Members are reimbursed for out-of-pocket expenses in accordance with AACSB travel policies, but members do not receive fees for their services to AACSB.